 Casseroles? - Absolutely.
 Pasta dishes? - Have been cooking them since I was a teenager.
 Baking of all sorts? - It's my favorite, and how I got my start in the kitchen.
 I started helping my Mom in the kitchen with baking way back when I was about 3 or 4 years old.

-Hand me a cut of meat? - Until the last several years, not so much.
+But hand me a cut of meat? - Until the last several years, not so much.

 Seasoned simply, dredged in flour coating, and quick pan-fried, these pork chops turn out tender, juicy, and flavorful.
-In fact, I'm always amazed how flavorful they are given how simple the recipe ingredients are.
+In fact, I'm always amazed how flavorful they are given how simple the recipe ingredients are. -- Just bone-in pork chops, salt & pepper, self-rising flour, and the canola oil to pan-fry the chops in is all it takes.

 Not only are these pork chops flavorful, they're really easy and fast to make, too.
 From start to finish, they can be on the table in about 25 to 30 minutes.
 Which makes them a perfect everyday go-to dinner dish.

 Follow these steps on how to pan fry pork chops and whip up a batch of these golden beauties for dinner tonight.
+They'll hopefully become a family-favorite for you, too.

-Plate of Pan Fried Pork Chops Image
+Pan Fried Pork Chops Ingredients:

 Step 1: Season the Meat